 What to do if you fail the practical test

 We know it can be crushing in the moment, but moving on and up is the best approach!
 Accept the bad news, pop your seat belt back on and book a brand new test: now’s the time to get yourself together and aim for second time lucky.
+We can even point out 6 positive outcomes of failing the driving test!

 In rare circumstances, you may feel that your fail was undeserved.
 If you think you have solid grounds on which to challenge the way your test was marked, you do have the option to appeal the result.
 If successful, your mark will not be switched to a pass, but you may qualify for a free resit.
 We want to stress that this is not an avenue to venture down unless you have an extremely good reason.
 Always consult your driving instructor (and other relevant authorities) before taking such a serious action.